Stack logo

 Summary

 In this post, we looked at a strategy for migrating data in Convex using mutation functions.
-As with other posts, the magic is in composing helper functions and leveraging the fact that you get to write javascript or typescript rather than divining the right SQL incantation.
-The code for the helpers is available in the convex-helpers package and visible on GitHub, and if you have any questions don’t hesitate to reach out in Discord.
+As with other posts, the magic is in composing functions and leveraging the fact that you get to write javascript or typescript rather than divining the right SQL incantation.
+Docs for the component are here, and code for the component is available on GitHub.
+If you have any questions don’t hesitate to reach out in Discord.

 Footnotes